anurag10/my-own-chess/README.md

 # my-own-chess
-Design a chess game with UI
+## A chess game with UI

-TO DO List
+### TO DO List
-BASIC
+#### BASIC
-1. Check Validity of move
+Check Validity of move\
 a.
-Piece statrategy
+Piece statrategy\
-	b. white and black should move ONLY one after another
+b.
+White and black should move ONLY one after another\
 c.
-Piece killing strategy
+Piece killing strategy\
-	d. white should start first
+d.
+White should start first\
-	e. same color player should not be able to make consecutive moves
+e.
+Same color player should not be able to make consecutive moves\
-	f. check mate pop up
+f.
+Check mate pop up

-ADVANCED
+#### ADVANCED
 a.
-Show valid moves
+Show valid moves\
-	b. save session .. store state even after reload
+b.
+Save session .. store state even after reload\
 c.
-Code cleanup
+Code cleanup\
-		1. Use for loops to create grid
+	- Use for loops to create grid\
-		2. modify script functions
+	- Modify script functions\
-	d. improve UI
+d.
+Improve UI